Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Design

 The rotation of the sample is enabled by a 28 mm-diameter titanium pulley attached to the platform, linked with two short fishing lines that slightly surpass the circumference of the spool.
 These lines are connected to two aluminum alloy (grade 6061) rods, each approximately 1.5 m in length and 3 mm in diameter.
 Aluminum was selected for its nonmagnetic properties because stainless steel was found to introduce significant forces owing to its inherent magnetism.

-The first rod connects to a load cell (e.g., WMC Load Cell 22N from Interface Inc.), which is situated at room temperature, roughly 1.6 m from the center of the magnet.
+One rod connects to a load cell (e.g., WMC Load Cell 22N from Interface Inc.), which is situated at room temperature, roughly 1.6 m from the center of the magnet.
 This cell is coupled with an actuator (from MDC Vacuum Products, Inc., Linear Motion FT, Standard, 4" Travel, Manual Drive) that offers a linear movement of 4 in.
 The actuator is driven by a servo-motor controlled by a computer.
-This mechanism allows the sample platform to achieve a rotation of up to 400~$^{\circ}$.
+This mechanism allows the sample platform to rotate through more than 400~$^{\circ}$.
 However, during the typical characterization, the sample is rotated between 210~$^{\circ}$ and 240~$^{\circ}$.

 A single rotation of the actuator’s microscrew translates to a 1/40 inch linear movement, corresponding to a 2.72-degree rotation of the sample platform.
 A computer-controlled brushless servo motor drives the linear actuator at a wide range of speeds, from 0.01 to 2~$^{\circ}$/s.
 The second aluminum rod is connected to a tensioning mechanism (a counterweight of $\sim700$~ G or a spring, $\sim200$~G/inch), which balances the rotating platform.